anqurvanillapy/transrt/README.md

 =======

-**transrt** meaning **Translator of SubRip File**, a tool used to productively translate the subtile files from Google Developer Group Youtube video channel, as my contributing to GDG Zhuhai Subtitle Fan Club.
+**transrt** meaning **Translator of SubRip File**, a tool used to productively translate (manually) the subtile files from Google Developer Group Youtube video channel, as my contributing to GDG Zhuhai Subtitle Fanclub.

 Installation
 ------------